dvd101x/web-thermodynamics/README.md

   50423.450391029 J / kg
   ```

-On this example we mix the putouts with **markdown** and equations with **latex** if we start the comment with a `# ` this is a nice way to make present the results including some input markdown.
+On this example we mix the outputs with **markdown** and equations with **latex** if we start the comment with a `# ` this is a nice way to make present the results including some input markdown.

 # Getting started